15 May Scaling the Overhead Press

 Feet Elevated Pushups

 Feet Elevated Push-Ups can be used to help progress someone back to pain-free overhead pressing.
 It is a more challenging movement than the strict push-up due to the feet being elevated.
-It also places a greater demand on core stability due to the angle of the trunk.
+This also places a greater demand on core stability due to the angle of the trunk.
 It is not overhead pressing, but it can be a great stepping stone to work your way back to overhead.

 If this is a movement that you have never performed before, start by placing your feet on a low box or step.
 Assume a plank position by maintaining a neutral spine.
 Slowly lower yourself to the ground by squeezing your shoulder blades into your back pockets.
 Think of bringing your face to the ground versus your chest.
-By bringing your chest to the ground, this can place increased stress and strain on the neck, shoulder, and/or low back.
+By bringing your chest to the ground, this can place increased stress and strain on the neck, shoulder, and low back.
 Then push the ground away from you, push your shoulder blades apart, and return to the starting position.

 Incline Bottoms Up KB Press

 The Incline Bottoms-Up KB Press is another way to progress back to overhead pressing.
-By using a bottoms up kettlebell, the instability of the kettlebell forces the rotator cuff to reflexively contract and stabilize the humerus in the socket.
+By using a bottoms-up kettlebell, the instability of the kettlebell forces the rotator cuff to reflexively contract and stabilize the humerus in the socket.
 This is imperative to be able to do when going overhead to allow for proper centering of the joint as well as decreasing for potential for irritation to the shoulder.

 Start on an incline bench.
 Press the bottoms up kettlebell into the air.
 As you press, the kettlebell will wobble and feel unstable.
 Control and own the movement.
 As you bring your arm back down to the starting position, make sure that your elbow doesn’t go past the plane of your body.
 This can potentially lead to irritation of certain structures at the shoulder.